markuspluna/OBXwhitepaper/Whitepaper.md

 Stellar's consensus protocol rejects transactions when they do not align with the correct ledger state.
 For example, a user could not fill a sell offer if their account lacked the necessary funds.
 [More Info](https://www.stellar.org/developers/guides/concepts/scp.html)

+- *Authorization Required Flag*
+We have the option of adding an authorization required flag to our issuing accounts.
+This ensures that the only accounts which can hold our custom assets are accounts that we approve.

+### Anchors:

+The functionality of OptionBlox is directly tied to the availability of Anchors in the Stellar ecosystem.
+To use a non-native asset as an underlying there has to be a third party already anchoring the asset.
+Here are some non-native assets that are currently anchored by reputable parties:
+- USD: US dollar anchor provided by [AnchorUSD](https://www.anchorusd.com/), a Stellar partner.
+- XCN: Chinese yuan anchor provided by [FChain](https://fchain.io).
+- BTC: Bitcoin anchor provided by [Papaya](https://apay.io/in).
+- EURT: Euro anchor provided by [Tempo](https://tempo.eu.com/en).
+- NGNT: Nigerian Naira anchor provided by [Cowrie](https://www.cowrie.exchange/).
+- GOLD: Gold anchor provided by [StellarMetals](stellarmetals.org).
+- ETH: Etherium anchor provided by [Papaya](https://apay.io/in).

+More anchors can be viewed on [StellarX](https://www.stellarx.com/markets)

+As Stellar's network grows we are confident that more anchors will materialize and expand OptionBlox's functionality.

 ### Next Steps:

 At Adventum we are in the beginning stages of building the OptionBlox backend and platform.
 While we are doing this we will be searching for potential investors and partnerships.
+##### Roadmap
+1. *Q1 2020*
+   - Begin Application Development
+   - Grow OptionBlox's Brand
+      - Put out content.
+      - Explore presenting at conferences.
+   - Attract New Talent (primarily in engineering)
+   - Finalize Investor Material
+      - Finalize Website.
+      - Finalize Revenue Model.
+      - Finalize Investment Pitch.
+   - Begin Approaching Potential Investors and Partners
+      - We will begin looking for a seed investor.
+      - We are going to start reaching out to blockchain and finance orgs that may have a use for our platform.
+           - Focusing on Decentralized Exchanges, Market Makers, Hedge Funds, and Payment Platforms.
+ 2. *Q2 2020*
+   - Continue Application Development
+   - Continue Approaching Potential Investors and Partners
+   - Continue Building OptionBlox's Brand
+ 3. *Q3 2020*
+   - Launch MVP and Push it Open-Source